Geographical aspects of major social issues facing modern Western society.

 - To identify key theory and debates in social geography

-- To critically review geographies of difference, identity formation, unequal power relations and social action
+- To critically review geographies of difference, identity formation and unequal power relations

 - Gain an appreciation of the nature of geography as a social science

 - Become familiar with the theoretical traditions of social geographic thought